topisani/erpiam/README.md

+# Erpiam

-Erpiam is an Embedded Raspebrry PI 3 Linux distribution for Audio and MIDI
+Erpiam is an Embedded Raspberry PI 3 Linux distribution for Audio and MIDI

+## Purpose

 This Linux distribution is extremely minimal and configured for low latency and high performance.
 No services are started at all and a single main application will be launched at the end of the boot process, running full-screen.

+## Main application

 This is currently an example JUCE application, called erpiam-main.
 It is configured in the 'package/erpiam-main' directory, refer to the Buildroot